heestand-xyz/PixelKit/README.md

 ---

+Simulator not supported.
+Metal can only run on a physical iOS device.

 Try out the effects in [Pixel Nodes](http://pixelnodes.net/), a live graphics node editor for iPad, from which the core of Pixels was created.

 by Anton Heestand, [Hexagons](http://hexagons.se/).